 - Cut chicken into bite-size chunks and place in a 6-quart slow cooker.
 Pour tomato mixture over chicken, cover and cook on LOW for 5 to 6 hours, or until chicken is very tender.

-- After initial cooking time, shake can of coconut milk well and measure out 1/4 cup.
+- After initial cooking time, shake can of coconut milk well and measure out ¼½ cup.
 Add 2 tablespoons cornstarch to the measuring cup and stir until well combined and cornstarch has dissolved.
 Add the remaining coconut milk in the can to the slow cooker, stirring it into the chicken and sauce.
 Add the cornstarch slurry and stir until well combined.
-Cover and cook for an additional 15 minutes, or until heated through.
+Continue to cook, uncovered, for an additional 5 to 10 minutes, or until heated through.

 - Garnish with cilantro and serve over rice.
-Top each serving with 1 tablespoon yogurt, if desired.
+Top each serving with a dollop of yogurt, if desired.